How to choose a puppy from a litter

 This guide is focused on visiting a breeder to check, and potentially agree to buy, a puppy.
 It covers what to look out for and explains the warning signs that should make you walk away.

 Don’t forget, our centres sometimes have puppies looking for new homes.
-See our rehoming centre pages to find your nearest one.
+Find your nearest rehoming centre.

 What to check when you visit the puppies